mumoshu/kargo/README.md

 Further more, it is able to generate a continuous deployment workflow for CodeBuild and GitHub Actions, so that the target system can deploy your application via the CI/CD system of your choice.

+## Usage

+`kargo` has three commands, `kargo plan`, `kargo apply`, and `kargo export`.

+`plan` outputs the diff between the current state and the desired state of your application deployment, so that you can review changes before they are applied.

+`apply` runs the deployment`

+`export` is used to generate the worfklow definitions for the CI/CD system of your choice, so that the system can run `kargo plan` on each commit or pull request sync, and `apply` on each merge or commit to the main branch.

+## Configuration

 The below is the reference configuration that covers all the required and optional fields available for this provider:

 ```yaml